boazca/hilan-parser/README.md

 Or

-Download the fat jar and run it from the shell with `java -jar pdfparser-assembly-1.5.5.jar`.
+Download the fat jar and run it from the shell with `java -jar pdfparser-assembly-x.x.x.jar`.

 ### GUI
 1. Run without arguments